nadvolod/testing-best-practices/README.md

 # testing-best-practices
-A place to capture testing best practices that are curated by industry's best so that we can all do better testing🚀
+Testing best practices curated by industry's best so that we can all enjoy better tech.🚀

 ## `Table of Contents`